o1-labs/rfcs/0008-zkvk-keccak-round.md

 ## Unresolved questions

 * During the implementation of this RFC:
-    * try to use 12 permutable columns, to have `Xor64` always work in one single row.
     * obtain exact measurements of the number of rows, columns, constraints, lookups, seconds, required per block hash;
     * find out if the round constants should be hardcoded (takes memory space) or generated (takes computation resources);
     * decide if the rotation offsets will be directly stored modulo 64 or not;